-3 Results
+3. Results

-3.1 Comparisons Between Surface Meteorological Measurements and Model Forecasts
+3.1.
+Comparisons Between Surface Meteorological Measurements and Model Forecasts

 To demonstrate that the transport simulations produced a meaningful link between the observations and surface fluxes, it was necessary to first validate the Antarctic Mesoscale Prediction System's meteorological fields against the record of observations from the Automated Weather Station (AWS) aboard the R/V Tangaroa.
-As described in the Section 2.1, the AWS measured wind speeds at 22.5 m, which were corrected to the 10 m reference height according to the COARE 3.5 bulk flux algorithms.
-The corrected wind speeds were compared to the 10 m wind speeds predicted by the AMPS forecasts by matching the location of the R/V Tangaroa to the nearest grid-cell within AMPS.
-This comparison is presented in Fig. 1.
-The correlation coefficients calculated for both the wind speed (R = 0.81) and wind direction (R_o = 0.78) between observations and forecasts were both significant (p<0.01), where R_o represents the circular correlation coefficient (Fisher & Lee, 1986).
+As described in section 2.1, the AWS measured wind speeds at 22.5 m, which were corrected to the 10 m reference height according to the COARE 3.5 bulk flux algorithms.
+The corrected wind speeds were compared to the 10-m wind speeds predicted by the AMPS forecasts by matching the location of the R/V Tangaroa to the nearest grid cell within AMPS.
+This comparison is presented in Figure 1.
+The correlation coefficients calculated for both the wind speed (R = 0.81) and wind direction ($R_o = 0.78$) between observations and forecasts were both significant (p < 0.01), where R_o represents the circular correlation coefficient (Fisher & Lee, 1986).

-Despite the good agreement we found between the measured and forecast winds, there was no spatio-temporal correlation between the rain-equivalent snow rate measured aboard the R/V Tangaroa and the precipitation fields forecast by AMPS.
+Despite the good agreement we found between the measured and forecast winds, there was no spatiotemporal correlation between the rain-equivalent snow rate measured aboard the R/V Tangaroa and the precipitation fields forecast by AMPS.
 However, the climatological distribution of the rain-equivalent snow rate was at least consistent between measurements and forecasts.
-This suggests that even if precipitation was not spatially consistent with our observations, it was at least as frequent, and of the right intensity within the AMPS forecasts.
-While comparing localized, discrete events like precipitation can be challenging, even comparing our measurements to grid cells within 100 km and within 6 hours of the R/V Tangaroa measurements did not produce a significant correlation.
+This suggests that even if precipitation was not spatially consistent with our observations, it was at least as frequent, and of the right intensity within the